tkaefer/java-interview/topics/core/spring.md

 - Include dependencies that are not used thereby causing huge deployment file size.
 - Turning legacy spring applications into Spring boot requires a lot of effort and a time-consuming process.
 - Limited control of your application.

+### Spring Boot Annotations ###
+-  spring boot annotations are mostly placed in org.springframework.boot.autoconfigure and org.springframework.boot.autoconfigure.condition packages.
+- @SpringBootApplication : The java class annotated with @SpringBootApplication is the main class of a Spring Boot application and application starts from here.
+- @EnableAutoConfiguration : enable auto-configuration mechanism.
+SpringFactoriesLoader mechanism.
+Are @Conditional beans.
+- @ComponentScan : enable @Component scan.
+- @SpringBootConfiguration : register extra beans in the context.
+Automatically located.
+Alternative to @Configuration.
+- @ImportAutoConfiguration : only runs the configuration classes that we provide in the annotation. unlike EnableAutoConfiguration.
+-
+-